 -Introduce new or different items into her playroom.
 Think of inexpensive things – maybe books from the library or borrowed toys from your neighbour – that will excite Tasha so much that she wants to show them to you.
 Flap books and cause and effect toys are great for this!
 And take her to places she loves, such as the zoo or a local dog park.
 Stand by her favourite animal and wait for her to point it out to you before moving on.
 TIP: If, at first, Tasha does not show you her toys or books, encourage her by being extremely animated.
 Model/show her a few items first and then wait for her to respond.
 You may need to cover her favourite part with your hand until she attempts to show you.
 Then uncover and experience it together.

 In addition to these tips, you may also find the ideas in An Early Start for Your Child with Autism: Using Everyday Activities to Help Kids Connect, Communicate, and Learn helpful.
 We often use the Early Start Denver Model (ESDM) approach with young learners and have had great results.
 Need more help?
-Contact us; we’re here for you!
+Join our membership; we’re here for you!